Influence of channel mixing in fermionic Hong-Ou-Mandel experiments: Conclusions and outlook

 We have investigated the influence of channel mixing in fermionic Hong-Ou-Mandel experiments in the integer quantum Hall regime at filling factor $\nu=2$.
 We have shown that tunneling events between the copropagating edge channels where the injected electronic excitations propagate are responsible for an incomplete suppression of the current cross correlations detected at the output of the HOM interferometer.
 In other words, the presence of mixing reduces the visibility of the so-called Pauli dip (or HOM dip) occurring when the two sources at the input arms of the interferometer are synchronized.
 This is because inter-channel tunneling events mix excitations injected on different channels and propagating at possibly different velocities in such a way that there is always a delay in the arrival times of the excitations at the beamsplitter, which results in a finite noise.
 On the contrary, Coulomb interactions cannot account for a reduced visibility of the HOM dip if the injected states are generated via voltage pulses.

-{Possible directions for further investigations, well beyond the purpose of this work, include the analysis of the combined effect of interactions and mixing, as well as the challenging task of considering a large number of mixing points and studying the crossover towards the incoherent regime, where the oscillations in the HOM signal are expected to fade out.}
+Possible directions for further investigations, well beyond the purpose of this work, include the analysis of the combined effect of interactions and mixing, as well as the challenging task of considering a large number of mixing points and studying the crossover towards the incoherent regime, where the oscillations in the HOM signal are expected to fade out. {It would also be interesting to extend the analysis of HOM interferometry to more complex edge structures including counterpropagating modes and understand how this affects the conclusions presented in this work.}

 Our results highlight the importance of mixing in the interpretation of fermionic HOM experiments and are particularly relevant for the analysis of future measurements, in particular in the fractional quantum Hall regime \cite{Taktak2021}.
-There, a nonzero HOM dip is expected to be directly related to the anyonic statistics of the fractionally charged quasiparticles, allowing to extract their statistical angle.
+There, a nonzero HOM dip is expected to be directly related to the anyonic statistics of the fractionally charged quasiparticles, allowing one to extract their statistical angle.
 However, we have shown in this paper that a reduction of the HOM dip can also be attributed to mixing, which should be then properly taken into account for a correct interpretation of the measurement outcome.
 Finally, our results could find applications in graphene which is, thanks to its robustness to decoherence, a very promising test bed for Hong-Ou-Mandel experiments.
 Indeed, it has recently been shown that any defect of the crystalline structure can lead to mixing of copropagating edge states \cite{PhysRevLett.126.146803}.
 Therefore, our approach should be carefully considered in any graphene Hong-Ou-Mandel interferometer in the quantum Hall regime.

 \acknowledgements This work has received funding from the European Union's H2020 research and innovation program under grant agreement No.~862683.
 Funding from the Knut and Alice Wallenberg Foundation through the Academy Fellow program (J.S. and M.A.) is also gratefully acknowledged.
 M.A. would like to thank C. Sp\r{a}nsl\"{a}tt for useful discussions.
-D.C.G., I.T. and P.R. thank funding by the French ANR contract FullyQuantum $\#$862683 .
+D.C.G., I.T. and P.R. thank funding by the French ANR contract FullyQuantum (ANR-16-CE30-0015).